ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Framework

 One drawback of GDP is the challenge of determining the appropriate value for $k$.
 Setting $k$ to the maximum number of records associated with any individual user could lead to introducing excessive noise to achieve the desired privacy protection level.
 On the other hand, if a smaller $k$ is chosen, the data of users with more than $k$ records must be excluded from the dataset, potentially introducing bias and compromising model utility.
 In this context, while several studies have analyzed the theoretical utility for a given $k$ \cite{liu2020learning, levy2021learning} and theoretical considerations for determining $k$ have been partially explored in \cite{amin2019bounding}, it still remains an open problem.
 In contrast, ULDP does not necessitate the determination of $k$.
 Instead, it requires designing a specific ULDP algorithm.

-\subsection{Baseline methods: ULDP-NAIVE/GROUP-$k$}
+\subsection{Baseline methods: ULDP-NAIVE/GROUP}

+Table \ref{table:notation} summarizes symbols used in later algorithms in the paper.
+Please note that all omitted proofs for the following theorems can be found in the Appendix.

-We begin by describing two baseline methods.
+\textbf{ULDP-NAIVE.} We begin by describing two baseline methods.
 The first method is ULDP-NAIVE (described in Algorithm \ref{alg:naive}), a straightforward approach using substantial noise.
-It is an extension of DP-FedAVG \cite{mcmahan2017learning}, where each silo locally optimizes with multiple epochs, computing the model delta, clipping by $C$ and adding a Gaussian noise with variance $\sigma^2 C^2$.
-In contrast, in ULDP-NAIVE, since a single user may contribute to the model delta of all silos, the sensitivity across silos is $|C|*S$ for the aggregated model delta (Line 15).
-Moreover, compared to DP-FedAVG focusing on cross-device FL, the number of model delta samples (number of silos as versus number of devices) is very small, which also results in larger variance.
-Hence, ULDP-NAIVE satisfies ULDP at a significant sacrifice in utility.
-Note that any following algorithm uses secure aggregation and all of proofs of the following theorems are shown in Appendix \ref{appendix:proofs}.
+It works similarly to DP-FedAVG \cite{mcmahan2017learning}, where each silo locally optimizes with multiple epochs, computes the model update (delta), clips by $C$, and adds Gaussian noise.
+The original DP-FedAVG adds Gaussian noise with variance $\sigma^2 C^2$.
+In ULDP-NAIVE, since a single user may contribute to the model delta of all silos, the sensitivity across silos is $C|S|$ for the aggregated model delta, hence it needs to scale up the noise as $\sigma^2 C^2|S|$ (Line 14) such that the aggregated result from $|S|$ silos satisfies required DP.
+Compared to DP-FedAVG, which focuses on cross-device FL, the number of model delta samples (number of silos as opposed to the number of devices) in our setting is very small, resulting in larger variance.
+Thus, ULDP-NAIVE satisfies ULDP but at a significant sacrifice in utility.
+The aggregation is performed using secure aggregation and is assumed to be so in the following algorithms.